Keres Children's Learning Center

-It is with heartfelt admiration and acknowledgement that Tewa Women United proudly proclaims 25 years of the Chamiza Foundation’s blazing courage to bring function and life to envisioned traditions.
+It is with heartfelt admiration and acknowledgment that Tewa Women United proudly proclaims 25 years of the Chamiza Foundation’s blazing courage to bring function and life to envisioned traditions.
 Chamiza truly allows transformative ways to breathe energy back into kindred communities!
 Chamiza Foundation must be congratulated for its zealous commitment to the Pueblo peoples’ many lifeways and expressions in programs and projects.
-Our tribal innate connection to Mother Earth’s kindred spirit of communal healthy relations is acknowledged by Chamiza’s continuing dedication to support programs and projects coming from pueblo people and communities.
+Our tribal innate connection to Mother Earth’s kindred spirit of communal healthy relations is acknowledged by Chamiza’s continuing dedication to supporting programs and projects coming from Pueblo people and communities.

 Many blessings for success into the future years just as creative energy of thought is reciprocal in nature.
 Ku’uda.
 Thank you.

 Poeh Cultural Center

 The preservation of heritage can be limited by the ability to share it.
 The Pueblo of Pojoaque, the Poeh Cultural Center, the Pueblo Youth Programs, the Pueblo of Pojoaque Hoop Dancers and other programs have been most fortunate to be the recipient of support from the Chamiza Foundation.
 The foundation has repeatedly supported solutions, which greatly help to ensure the preservation of and the sharing of unique native arts.
 Through financial assistance and other opportunities, the Chamiza Foundation assists native artists and communities in the “doing, being and sharing” and the exhibition of their art while maintaining the integrity of Pueblo Indian concepts and worldview.
 We are most grateful.

 Poeh Cultural Center, Pojoaque Pueblo